microsoft/FluidFramework/experimental/framework/fluid-llm/README.md

 ## The classic LLM developer experience & it's problems

-The classic LLm dev exeperience involves providing LLM's with some information about your app using a unique, single purpose prompt.
-Then, having the LLM respond with a unique response data format; whether that be JSON, text or something else.
+The classic LLm dev exeperience involves crafting a prompt for an an LLM with some information about your ap, then having the LLM response in a parseable format.

 From here the developer needs to:
-1. Translate that response format into something that matches their application state and handle merging said
+1. Translate & interpet the LLM response format so it can be applied to their application state
 2. Deal with potentially invalid responses
-3. Deal with merging potentially stale state into their apps.
+3. Deal with merging LLM responses that use potentially stale state into their apps.
     - This in particular comes into play with more dynamic application state, for example some kind of a list that users can add & remove from.
 You'll need to make sure the LLM isn't trying to delete something that doesn't exist or overwrite something that no longer makes sense.
 4. Try to preview LLM changes to the user before accepting them.
+This requires maintaining a pre change branch, merged branched and post change branch

+Scenario: say you want an llm to make offline changes

 ### How this library fixes things